For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 moneysupermarket logo

-We have in the past tried to rank and compare all the other main energy providers.
-But, ultimately, energy deals depend on your specific circumstances and location.
+In the past, we have tried to rank and compare all the other main energy providers.
+But, ultimately, most energy deals depend on your specific circumstances and location.

 So now we suggest using trusted comparison sites to find the cheapest energy supplier for your area.

-MoneySuperMarket is our favourite when it comes to comparing energy suppliers.
+MoneySuperMarket is a good site for comparing energy suppliers.

 They are a well-established and comprehensive comparison website for comparing gas and electricity tariffs.
 The simple online process can be completed in minutes.